 Savory French Toast from the Greedy Gourmet is topped with mushrooms and a creamy mustard sauce.

 Cutefetti shares how to create a savory Bagel Bar Board with toppings ideas including avocado and peppers.

 - Sausage and Egg Breakfast Pinwheels from Drugstore Divas offers small bites of protein that kids will enjoy.

 - This rich and custardy No-Fail Quiche Lorraine from West Via Midwest can use either a store-bought or handmade pie crust.

 - Easy Cheesy Broccoli Scrambled Eggs from Hint of Healthy is a family-friendly dish that can be whipped up on a weekday.

 - Sausage Bread from Grits and Pinecones only has three ingredients and goes together fast.

 - Pair this creamy Lemon Butter Chicken from Whisk Affair with a light salad and fresh fruit platter for a hearty brunch.

 Sweet Brunch Foods

 A little savory, a little sweet, these dessert-type treats are a welcome addition to your brunch buffet!
-Serve these sweet brunch recipes along with sausage, bacon and eggs or as the finishing touch to a savory meal.
+Serve these sweet spring brunch recipes along with sausage, bacon and eggs or as the finishing touch to a savory meal.